Working with wool . . . .

 • Knot your thread.
 Bring needle from back of project 1/16” inside the applique edge.
 Put needle back down just outside the applique edge, creating a straight stitch.
 On tiny pieces, use smaller stitches.

-• FELTED WOOL -- it works great. (darker green leaf and gold star below).
+• Looks great with all types of wool: See WOOL FELT (lighter green leaf below) and FELTED WOOL (darker green leaf and gold star below).

-• It's easy and relaxing and looks wonderful.
+• Hand sewing the edge is easy and relaxing and looks wonderful.

 Buy some wool and have fun with it!
 You'll soon be addicted.